 Henry County Schools hired MGT Consulting Group in fall 2019 to complete a classroom capacity and utilization study for the school district.
-The study reviewed existing classroom usage during the 2019–20 school year and forecast future enrollment and space needs.
+The study reviewed existing classroom usage during the 2019–20 school year.
+It also forecast future enrollment and space needs.

-Henry County Schools had a student enrollment of 42,466 students at the time of the study, reflecting a growth rate of 5.16% since 2010–11.
+Henry County Schools had a student enrollment of 42,466 students at the time of the study.
+This reflects a growth rate of 5.16% since 2010–11.
 District enrollment is projected to increase 6.6% over the next ten years to 45,752 students in year 2030.

-A school’s capacity is defined as the number of students a facility can accommodate.
-Utilization rate is calculated by dividing the current or projected enrollment of the school by the capacity.
+A school’s classroom capacity is the number of students a building can serve.
+The utilization rate divides the current or projected enrollment of a school by its capacity.

-Within Henry County Schools, the district-wide utilization rate is 69%.
-The rate is projected to increase to 72% utilization in 2025 and 74% in 2030.
-The study also looked at individual schools.
+Within Henry County Schools, the district-wide utilization rate is 69% as of 2020.
+This rate will increase to an estimated 72% of capacity in 2025 and 74% by year 2030.

-Elementary school enrollment is consistent, decreasing two percent from 2010 to 2017 and projected to increase by 439 students (2.5%) between 2020 and 2030.
-Out of the district’s twenty-eight elementary schools, only two are projected to see a utilization rate of 95% or greater in the years 2025 or 2030.
+Elementary school enrollment is consistent, decreasing two percent from 2010 to 2017.
+It is projected to increase by 439 students (2.5%) between 2020 and 2030.
+Out of the district’s twenty-eight elementary schools, only two will see an estimated utilization rate of 95% or greater in the years 2025 or 2030.

-Much of the district’s forecast growth is expected to occur in middle and high schools.
+Much of the district’s forecast growth will occur in middle and high schools.
 Enrollment is expected to increase by 7.8% in middle schools (837 students) and 9.7% in high schools (1,563 students) through year 2030.

 - Wesley Lakes Elementary – 102%